CARLETON PLACE CHAMBER OF COMMERCE CENTENNIAL HISTORY

-Can you believe that 100 years ago on January 24th, 1916, 30 men gathered around and signed a document for Carleton Place to have a ‘Board of Trade’, which is now known as the Carleton Place and District Chamber of Commerce.
-For 100 years the Carleton Place Chamber has been working with it’s town and businesses to create a sense of community and support.
-Ever wondered about these great men who started it all?
-They were just normal businessmen who saw a vision and came together to make a legacy.
+The Carleton Place Chamber (formerly the Carleton Place Board of Trade) celebrated its Centennial year in 2016.
+On January 24th, 1916, thirty local businessmen gathered and signed a document to establish a ‘Board of Trade’ in our community.
+For 100 years the Carleton Place Chamber (now the Carleton Place and District Chamber) has been working with the municipality and local business owners to create a sense of community and support system.
+Have you ever wondered about these great men who started it all?
+They were just normal businessmen who saw a vision and came together to create our legacy.
 Let us introduce you to our original members…

 Charles Bates was born in 1873.
 He was a textile manufacturer and part owner of the Bates and Innes Woolen Mill.
 He died at the age of 90 in 1963.

 R. D. Carmichael was a grocer on Bridge Street, at the present day location of Ballygiblin’s Restaurant.
 He died in 1931.

 Albert Cram was born in 1867 and died in 1929 at the age of 62.
 He was a Wool Dealer as well as the Mayor of Carleton Place in 1909 and 1910.

 1869-1930, Dack had a long and accomplished life.
 He apprenticed as a jeweller in Almonte and then moved to Carleton Place in 1898 where he took over the Godden business.
 The original store remains on Bridge Street and is still operated by another jeweller.